frconor-ebook/meditations/_posts/2025-04-01-the-eternal-high-priest.md

 The priest is a messenger from God to the world, sent to announce to mankind its salvation, and is constituted a steward of the mysteries of God (1 Cor.
 4:1).

-These mysteries include the Body and Blood of Christ, which he offers the faithful at Mass and at Holy Communion; the grace of God in the sacraments; and the divine Word which he utters in preaching, in catechesis, and in Confession.
+These mysteries include the Body and Blood of Christ, which he offers the faithful at Mass and at Holy Communion; the grace of God in the sacraments; and the Divine Word which he utters in preaching, in catechesis, and in Confession.

 To the priest has been confided the most divine of divine works, the salvation of souls.
 He has been made an ambassador and a mediator between God and men.